 The above candidate serves as the driving force of the management of the HOYA Group as Director and Representative Executive Officer President & CEO, and gives appropriate explanations and reports on strategies based on portfolio management at the meetings of the Board of Directors.
 He also supervises the execution of operations by other Executive Officers and adequately fulfills his role as Executive Officer and Director.
-The Nomination Committee has nominated him as a candidate for Director again this year, in consideration of his achievements as Director to date.
+The Company's Nomination Committee has nominated him as a candidate for Director again this year, in consideration of his achievements as Director to date.

 HOYA is pursuing portfolio management that develops a number of business lines in the two areas of Information Technology and Life Care.
-As global conditions and the business environment undergo staggering changes and globalization increases, responding to risks such as the emergence of pandemics are also major challenges for the management.
+With the rapid change in the global situation and business environment, as well as the recent emergence of the COVID-19 pandemic, while degree of impact differs, an unprecedented response to the environment in both businesses is a serious management issue.
 In this environment, the executive team must clarify HOYA's strategic positioning in each field, verify the growth prospects, profitability, and competitive advantage of each business, and swiftly carry out the decision-making process.
 As CEO, I intend to firmly take the wheel, to boost corporate value by leveraging the abilities of not only the management ranks, but also each and every employee, and to respond to the expectations and trust of shareholders and all other stakeholders.

 (Notes) 1.
-No candidate has any special interest in the Company.
+Special interests between the candidates and the Company No candidate has any special interest in the Company.

-- 2. Reasons for the selection of candidates for Independent Director - In 2003, the Company became a company-with-nomination committee, etc. The Company set up three committees, namely the Nomination Committee, Compensation Committee and Audit Committee, with the aim of securing management transparency and fairness and reinforcing supervisory functions.
+2. Reasons for the selection of candidates for Independent Director

+A company-with-nomination committee, etc. has been adopted as a structure for its Board of Directors.
+The Company set up three committees, namely the Nomination Committee, Compensation Committee and Audit Committee, with the aim of securing management transparency and fairness and reinforcing supervisory functions.
 At the same time, the Company established a system that enables speedy and efficient management by Executive Officers by a substantial transfer of authority from the Board of Directors to Executive Officers.
 Independent Directors must comprise a majority at each of the three committees.
 The Articles of Incorporation of the Company prescribe that half or more of its Directors must be Independent Directors, for the purpose of ensuring fairness.
 At present, five of the six Directors of the Company are Independent Directors.
+The reason for the selection of a candidate for Independent Director is described separately for each candidate.

+3. Number of years in office of the Director of the Company for candidates

+The number of years in office of Independent Director (up to the close of this General Meeting of Shareholders) is described separately for each candidate

+4. Conclusion of limited liability agreements

-The reason for the selection of a candidate for Independent Director is described separately for each candidate. - 3.
-The number of years in office of Independent Director (up to the close of this General Meeting of Shareholders) is described separately for each candidate. - 4.
-The Company and each of the five candidates for reappointment as Independent Director have concluded an agreement that limits liabilities for damages in Paragraph (1), Article 423 of the Companies Act to the higher of 10 million yen or the amount provided by Paragraph (1), Article 425 of the Companies Act.
-When the reappointment of each person is approved and passed, the above liability limitation agreement will be continued. - 5.
-The candidates for Independent Director not only meet the requirements for outside directors stipulated by the Companies Act but also meet the "Basis for Election of Candidates for Directors" that the Nomination Committee has set out as requirements to ensure the independence of candidates for Independent Director.
-Therefore, the Nomination Committee has determined that the candidates sufficiently secure independence as Independent Directors.
+The Company and each of the four candidates for reappointment as Independent Director have concluded an agreement that limits liabilities for damages in Paragraph (1), Article 423 of the Companies Act to the higher of 10 million yen or the amount provided by Paragraph (1), Article 425 of the Companies Act.

+When the election of the candidates for reappointment and Mr. Yasuyuki Abe, a new candidate for appointment, is approved and passed, the above liability limitation agreement will be continued or concluded, respectively.